yext/answers-search-ui/README.md

 ## Calls To Action

-An array of callsToActions an be specified in 3 ways
+callsToActions are specified as either an array of CTA configs, or a function that returns an array of CTA configs.
+An array of CTA configs is an object of either static config options or functions that return the desired config option.
+The [callsToActionFields](#Calls-To-Action-Fields) option will take precendence over the callsToAction option if both are present, acting as if callsToAction was not specified at all.

+Examples are detailed below.

-Note: A CTA without both a truthy label and icon will not be rendered.
+Note: A CTA without both a label and icon will not be rendered.

-1. as a static CTA config object
+1. an array of static CTA config objects

 ```js
 const callsToAction = [{